-Your breasts are very full and not “emptied” after full feedings, milk may spray after your baby comes off your breast satisfied, and your baby may seem uncomfortable after just a few minutes of feeding and come off your breast frequently.
+When your breasts are very full and not “emptied” after complete feedings, milk may spray after your baby comes off your breast satisfied.
+With this breastfeeding difficulty, your baby may seem uncomfortable after just a few minutes of feeding and come off your breast frequently.

 - Initial 4 to 6 weeks post-partum supply adjustment to your baby’s feeding needs.

 - Increase your baby’s control of the milk flow by adjusting her feeding position to an upright football hold, side-lying hold or a laid-back feeding position.